Denn5501/Blackboard-Theme/README.md

 <div align=center><h1> Dark Blackboard Theme </h1></div>

 This is a userstyle that will be used with [Stylus](https://github.com/openstyles/stylus) extension.
 It is an alternative theme for Blackboard.
 The theme colors are based on [enkia Tokyo Night theme](https://github.com/enkia/tokyo-night-vscode-theme ) on Visual Studio Code.
+Made with :heart:.
 > [!WARNING]
 > This repository is still in development and may contain a significant number of bugs, incomplete features, or other issues.
 > The author welcomes contributions!
 Check [Contributing](#contributing)